 Compared to flow table inference based on probing a single switch, the main challenge in performing inference by probing a sequence of switches is the lack of an inferable relationship between the RTTs and the hits/misses incurred at the traversed switches.
-We start by quantifying this challenge through a preliminary experiment based on Mininet [17], which is an SDN emulator running real kernel, switch, and application code.
-Table I shows the version of each software we use.
-The code for our experiment is available at [18].
+We start by quantifying this challenge through a preliminary experiment based on Mininet [18], which is an SDN emulator running real kernel, switch, and application code.
+The code for our experiment is available at [19].